mpkocher/pydantic-cli/README.md

 - prologue handler (pre-execution hook)
 - epilogue handler (post-execution hook)

-Both of these cases can be customized to by passing in a function to the running/execution method.
+Both of these cases can be customized by passing in a function to the running/execution method.

 The exception handler should handle any logging or writing to stderr as well as mapping the specific exception to non-zero integer exit code.